 Think about it; how much time does it take to get to the gym and go back.
 Is it more than 30 minutes in total?
 That’s not unlikely.
 In 30 minutes you can actually burn around 400 calories on an elliptical machine.
-And that’s just in the time you’d otherwise have to commute to the gym.
+And that’s just in the time you’d otherwise have to commute to and from the gym.

 Also, for many people it’s difficult to avoid all food temptations on the way back from the gym.
 You’re feeling good about yourself after you finish a workout and you allow yourself to get some fast food or a snack.
 Once isn’t that bad but if it turns into a habit, you’re probably better off just staying at home.

 If you don’t leave the house and still work out, you’ll burn the calories and improve your health AND have fewer temptations because there is no extra food on your way home.